nandayvk/EECE5554_Final_Project/openvslam/README.md

 If you use Ubuntu 18.04 (or later), Protobuf 3.x can be installed via apt or brew.

-`apt install -y libprotobuf-dev protobuf-compiler`
+`sudo apt install -y libprotobuf-dev protobuf-compiler`

 Otherwise, please download, build and install Protobuf from source using the below command.